stuntrally/stuntrally3/docs/Objects.md

 Windows: Download it from http://www.ogre3d.org/download/tools and unzip it to the default folder (C:\OgreCommandLineTools)
 Linux: Should be included with your Ogre package.
 On Ubuntu, it is included in the ogre-1.9-tools package.
 The binary we are looking for is "OgreXMLConverter", so try running that to see whether you have it installed.

+**NEW**
+For SR3 the `OgreMeshTool` binary is needed, which is built along with Ogre-Next.
+Script [ogre-mesh.py](../config/ogre-mesh.py) can convert multiple Ogre 1.x (or 2.x) `.mesh` files to final 2.1 format.
+Sample syntax for LODs count, distances, tangents and other options passes as arguments to `OgreMeshTool` are in `ogre-mesh.py`.

 #### Create a simple static object

 For testing purpose we just export a Blender default object (the box, or maybe the monkey)

 ![](images/img20121230_4.png)